 The next step in our series takes us to Scotland's capital with WBD's Lisa Dromgoole.

-Womble Bond Dickinson is a firm with sprawling roots.
-Dickinson Dees and Bond Pearce merged to create Bond Dickinson in 2013 and then in 2017, it combined with Womble Carlyle Sandridge and Rice to create Womble Bond Dickinson, meaning the firm now operates across 27 offices in both the UK and the US.
-Its purview is wide, with incoming trainees given access to a range of work encouraging both local and global thinking – a rare combination.
+With 27 offices globally, eight of which sit on this island, Womble Bond Dickinson is a force to be reckoned with.
 Across this series, we’ve spoken with partners and solicitors practising across UK offices to dive deeper into the firm’s ‘local, national, and international’ mantra and to gain a greater understanding of what life is like in the UK regions.
 This time we turn to our friends north of the border, in Edinburgh, with managing associate in the construction group, Lisa Dromgoole.

 Firstly, though, despite this series focusing on regions across the UK, Lisa Dromgoole correctly notes that Edinburgh is by no means a region, quite the opposite in fact.
 “It’s the capital of Scotland,” she reminds us.
 “It has the highest courts and is the centre of the Scottish legal industry.”
 And since 2017, the firm has increasingly established a stronger foothold in the Scottish capital.
-“It has real aspirations to grow in the city,” Dromgoole highlights.
-“The profile of the office has gone up since I joined 18 months ago.”
-Crucial to this ascent has been a number of lateral hires, of which Dromgoole – along with Jonny Williams, head of the firm’s national financial services group; legal director, Caroline Stevenson; real estate partner, Paul Mason; and managing associate, Natasha Brownlee, among others – is part of.
+“It has real aspirations to grow in the city,” Dromgoole highlights, adding that “the profile of the office has gone up since I joined 18 months ago.”
+Crucial to this ascent has been a strategic approach to lateral hiring, of which Dromgoole – along with Jonny Williams, head of the firm’s national financial services group; legal director, Caroline Stevenson; real estate partner, Paul Mason; and managing associate, Natasha Brownlee, among others – are all a part of.
 “Because we’ve all come from different firms or backgrounds to bolster this office,” she finds, “we’ve all got a vested interest in it and are all here because we’ve seen the opportunity to push it forward and to see it grow.”

 “…it feels like a large collection of villages, with each area of the city having its own personality.”.”